-- Elevation change: Based on the numbers above, it might look as if there is hardly any altitude change on this hike, but it’s an uphill/ downhill hike so there is some climbing to do.
-Depending on where exactly you hike, the total altitude gain of the Tre Cime loop is about 340 – 400 meters (1.100 – 1.300 ft).
+Good to know: Based on the numbers above, it might look as if there is hardly any altitude change on the Tre Cime hike.
+However, it is an uphill/ downhill hike so there is some climbing to do.
+Depending on where exactly you hike, the total elevation gain of the Tre Cime loop is about 340 – 400 meters (over 1,000 ft).

 Map of Tre Cime Loop Trail

 To help you get a better idea of where exactly to hike, I created a map indicating the exact Tre Cime hiking route as described in this article.